 The four shocks on the model greatly influence its handling.
 Whenever you rebuild your shocks, or make any changes to the pistons, springs, or oil, always make changes to them in pairs (front or rear).
 Piston selection depends on the range of oil viscosities that you have available.
-For example, using a two-hole piston with a lightweight oil will, at one point, give you the same damping as a three-hole piston with heavier oil.
+For example, using a two-hole piston with a light-weight oil will, at one point, give you the same damping as a three-hole piston with heavier oil.

-We recommend using the three-hole pistons with a range of oil viscosities from 10W to 80W (available from your hobby shop).
+We recommend using the two-hole pistons with a range of oil viscosities from 10W to 50W (available from your hobby shop).
 The thinner viscosity oils (30W or less) flow more smoothly and are more consistent, while thicker oils provide more damping.
 Use only 100% pure silicone shock oil to prolong seal life.
-From the factory, the shocks are filled with 20W oil in the front and rear shocks.
+From the factory, the front and rear shocks are filled with 50W silicone oil.

+The model's ride height can be adjusted by adding or removing the clip-on, spring preload spacers.
 Adjust the ride height so that the suspension arms are slightly above being parallel to the ground.
 Observe how the model handles in turns.
 Proper setup will add stability and help prevent spin outs.
 Experiment with different springs and shock oils to find what works best for your current track conditions.